C++ Arrays - C++ Programming Tutorial

 element_type array_name [size]

-Let us take an example to illustrate the single-dimensional array in C++.
+Let's consider an example to demonstrate the one-dimensional array in C++.

 Example